fagan2888/Gitbook_QuantInterview_HB/math-probability-and-brain-teasers/probability.md

 * Birthday  line: choose optimal position in line
 * Amoeba Die out
   * recurrance
-* Gambler's Ruin Problem\*
+* Gambler's Ruin Problem\*: has n money, lose them all time/probability
-* fair coin toss, toss HT in sequence wins
+* AB fair coin toss, toss HT in sequence wins \(first 1 to be T\)
 * Basket ball game, 100 throws, prob proportional to success rate
 * Observe car in 20 min interval p, prob for observing car in 5min
 * Poisson Process expected waiting time
 * connect 100 noodles, the prob to form a circle

+##### Markov Chain

+* Dice game: A first dice 7-7 wins, B first dice sum of 12 wins.
+Probability?
+* Coin Game: expected tosses to see HHH or THH?
+* Color Balls\*: each time take out ball, paint first same as second, expected time to see all balls same color

+##### Martingale and Random Walk

+* drunk man walk on the 100 meter bridge \(at 17 meter position\), expected num of steps to walk down
+* Dice game: 1,2,3 payoff, 4,5,6 continue, expected payoff
+* ticket line: 5,10 bills, no change to start with, what is the probability no extra money is needed
+* coin sequence\*: toss a fail coin, expected number of tosses to get n heads in a row?

 #### Random Variables